SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 ### Heroku deployment
-Write down the URL of your Heroku app here too.

 https://sheltered-badlands-86452.herokuapp.com/

-Your plan for the Heroku deployment.
+Heroku deployment plan:
 - Everyone in our group
 - Twice a week

 ## Testing
-Here you describe your group’s testing plan for the web site.

-Do you plan to do the +2 feature “Thorough testing using Django test”?

-How are you going to test your site, by which methods?

-Who is responsible for what in your testing?

 1. Unit Testing: unit testing tasks will carry out during the development cycle.
 2. Integration Testing: after each app was implemented, phased integration testing would be conducted.
 3. Deployment Testing: after integration testing, there would be a phased deployment testing.

-The testing tasks will be carried out by each member of our group with respect to different app in this project.
+The testing tasks will be carried out by each member of our group corresponding to different app in this project.

 ## Project timetable and division of work
-Initial timetable for the design and implementation of features and +2 features
-- Which group member(s) will be responsible for what feature How much time each group member promises to course project per week, or better yet, per day
-- Note down each members promise for committed hours for this project.
-Who and when will create the GitLab issues and assign them

-As each member in our group takes responsible for different apps in this project, so all of the features before-mentioned will be implemented by all of our three members with respect to each app.
+As each member in our group takes responsible for different apps in this project, so all of the features before-mentioned will be implemented by all of our three members corresponding to each app.

 No. | Task Name | Features | Developer | Start | End
 --- | --------- | -------- | --------- | ----- | ---